Yunnan Mooncake

 Directions:

-Prepare the dough.
+Prepare the Dough

-Create a well in the middle.
+Create a well in the center of the dry mixture.

-Knead in the lard.
+Knead in the lard until incorporated.

-The dough should be tacky, but not sticky and it should pass the "window-pane" test.
+The dough should pass the “window-pane” test.

 In a skillet over medium heat, add sesame oil.

-Season with salt and pepper.
+Add bacon and season with salt and pepper.

 Saute until lightly browned.